 Chair Martin asked if anyone wished to speak to any of the items on the consent agenda.
-Hearing no one wishing to comment he asked that Ms. Shirnberg read into the record the consent agenda items.
+Hearing no one wishing to comment he asked Ms. Shirnberg to read into the record the consent agenda items.

 MOTION: Commissioner Ruffner moved, seconded by Commissioner Bentz to approve the consent agenda and the regular agenda as amended.